5 Unforgettable Days on the French Riviera

 After you’ve finished exploring, you can trek downhill for about an hour on the Chemin Frederic Nietzsche towards the beach part of town, called Èze-sur-Mer.
 It’s really easy to see the beginning of the trail from the entrance to the fortified town.

-To be honest, we weren’t quite prepared for hiking and just had walking sneakers on, so note that the trail can be a bit steep and slippery at times if you’re not wearing proper footwear.
+To be honest, we weren’t prepared for hiking and just had walking sneakers on, so note that the trail can be a bit steep and slippery at times if you’re not wearing proper footwear.

 The trail is so, so beautiful– we really urge you to do it if that’s the kind of thing you enjoy.
 The sweeping vistas of the turquoise water and the jagged mountain peaks were one of the highlights of our trip, even though it was brutally hot and dusty.
 Definitely layer on the sunscreen prior to getting started, because it’s quite exposed.